built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-context-support-to-your-app.md

 ## More Resources

-- Please use our OpenFin Website for more information related to FDC3 and interop: [https://developers.openfin.co/of-docs/docs/fdc3-support-in-openfin](https://developers.openfin.co/of-docs/docs/fdc3-support-in-openfin)
+- Please use our OpenFin Website for more information related to FDC3 and interop: [OpenFin FDC3 support](https://developers.openfin.co/of-docs/docs/fdc3-support-in-openfin)

 [<- Back to Table Of Contents](../README.md)